brunomachado37/plt/README.md

 Tigris & Euphrates: An unofficial implementation
 ===============

-> This is an unofficial implementation of the board game Tigris & Euphrates, designed by Reiner Knizia and first published in 1997.
+This is an unofficial implementation of the board game Tigris & Euphrates, designed by Reiner Knizia and first published in 1997.

-> This project is part of the "Informatique et systèmes" specialization for ENSEA's last year of engineering serving an academic purpose.
+> This project is part of the "Informatique et systèmes" specialization of ENSEA's final engineering year.
+Therefore, it has an academic purpose.

 Installation